 Creating a Structured Email Archiving Policy

 Informal email archiving policies can be used that rely on the discretion of employees to add all appropriate emails to the archive.
 This approach will certainly save money on storage, but it is not without risk.
-All it takes is for one employee to make mistakes to place the organization at risk of a substantial fine.
+All it takes is for one employee to make a mistake to place the organization at risk of a substantial fine.
 Having an informal policy of saving every email means you will end up paying for storage that may not be needed.
 This is a less risky approach but is far from ideal.
 User discretion policies are best avoided in favor of a structured and automated email archiving policy covering different data types.

 When you create your email retention policy you will need to work closely with your IT, legal, compliance, and HR departments, as input will be required from each to create a policy that meets all business needs.
-This is likely to take some time, but the effort put in at the start will ensure headaches and costs are avoided in the future.
+This is likely to take some time, but the effort put in at the start will ensure headaches and unnecessary costs are avoided in the future.

 The best place to start when creating your policies is to determine the legal requirements for data retention for each data type.
 Email retention periods differ considerably from country to country and for different regulations, which exist at the federal, state, local, and industry level.

-You will also need to ensure that you retain emails to meet eDiscovery requirements, which apply at both state and federal level and are stipulated in legislation such as the U.S. Patriot Act, Federal Rules of Civil procedure (FRCP), and Freedom of Information Act (FOIA).
+You will also need to ensure that you retain emails to meet eDiscovery requirements, which apply at both state and federal level and are stipulated in legislation such as the U.S. Patriot Act, Federal Rules of Civil Procedure (FRCP), and the Freedom of Information Act (FOIA).
 You should seek advice from your legal team on the retention periods to comply with these laws.
 To help you get started, we have listed some of the legal email retention requirements below:

 |Legislation||Regulations Cover…||Minimum Email Retention Period|